sdiehl/wiwinwlh/tutorial.md

 Debugger
 --------

-Since [GHCi](#ghci) version 6.8.1, a built-in
-[debugger](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci-debugger.html)
-has been available, although its use is somewhat rare.
-Debugging uncaught exceptions from bottoms or asynchronous exceptions is in similar style to debugging segfaults with gdb.
+Since [GHCi] version 6.8.1, a built-in [debugger](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci-debugger.html) has been available, although its use is somewhat rare.
+Debugging uncaught exceptions from bottoms is similar style to debugging segfaults with gdb.

 ```haskell
 λ: :set -fbreak-on-exception       -- Sets option for evaluation to stop on exception